Federal Post – Fourth Edition

 We would be remiss not to include an article on the upcoming enhancements to the Canada Pension Plan (CPP).
 Stephanie J. Kalinowski of our Toronto office reports on the key components of the CPP enhancement, when the enhancements will be phased-in and how those enhancements will affect employers.
 The federal government has now tabled legislation to move this initiative forward.

 In our 2015 year-end edition of the Federal Post, Ian S. Campbell of our Waterloo office provided an overview of possible legislative changes of interest to federally regulated employers that might be enacted by the [then] newly elected Liberal government.
-One year later, David W. Foster of our London office revisits the issue.
-He reports that, as promised, the federal government has moved forward with repealing legislation passed by the previous government which, among other things, provided for mandatory union certification votes under the Code and compelled public disclosure of union information.
+One year later, the federal government has moved forward with repealing legislation passed by the previous government which, among other things, provided for mandatory union certification votes under the Code and compelled public disclosure of union information.
 David also notes the introduction of legislation seeking to add gender expression and gender identity as prohibited grounds of discrimination under the Canadian Human Rights Act.

 Finally, Glenn P. Christie of our Waterloo office provides a case commentary on a very interesting decision out of the Federal Court of Appeal in which the Court found that a party not directly affected by an allegedly discriminatory act has the standing to bring a complaint to the appropriate body about the alleged discrimination.